 In a disaster situation, the risk of potentially violent civil unrest always goes up.
 Used a two-fold approach: try to avoid conflict by keeping a low profile, but be ready to deal with it if it can’t be avoided.

 Don’t underestimate the value of light in a dark world.
 Most city dwellers don’t consider exactly how dark the night can be without streetlights and lights from houses.
 Emotionally, having a bit of light can help soothe frazzled children (or adults) and help the night seem a little less scary.
 Use caution that your light cannot be seen from the outside.
 Like moths to a flame, people will be drawn to the only brightly lit house on the street.
-Keep some of the following sources on hand.

 Increase Your Personal Sustainability

 Of course, all of the above are solutions for a short-term situation.
 There’s always the possibility that a crisis could persist for a longer period of time.
 You should include in your plans as many ways as possible to be personally sustainable.
 This might include some of the following strategies: